Sustainable Food Systems Programme

 A multiple challenge

-There is a global consensus that this situation is unacceptable and that our food systems need to undergo a profound transformation in order to address the root causes for their current underperformance in terms of sustainability and equity.
+There is a growing global consensus that this situation is unacceptable and that our food systems need to undergo a profound transformation in order to address the root causes for their current underperformance in terms of sustainability and equity.

 Around 30% of greenhouse gas emissions are generated by how we produce, consume and dispose of food.
 High demand for animal products in many societies and unsustainable livestock production practices are also among the main drivers of habitat destruction and biodiversity loss, particularly tropical deforestation.
 In addition, animal husbandry and deforestation are two of the three key drivers of the emergence of zoonotic diseases with pandemic potential.